The Work of Remembering

 Gallery Hours: Wednesdays, Thursdays, and Fridays, 12-4pm; Saturdays 10am-4pm

-The Work of Remembering brings together a powerful collection of story quilts and legacy quilts created by two intergenerational groups of women in the Madison community: Black Threads and participants in The Memory Collectors Storytelling Project (MCSP).
+The Work of Remembering brings together a powerful collection of story quilts and legacy quilts created by two intergenerational groups of women in the Madison community: Black Threads and participants in The Memory Collectors Storytelling Project (MCSP): Fighting Alzheimer’s with Art.
 Rooted in shared histories, personal narratives, and collective making, the exhibition highlights the role of textile art as both a creative practice and a vessel for cultural memory.

 The Black Threads Quilting Bee, founded in 2015, began as a gathering space for women artists of color to share stories and translate them into stitched form.
 Many participants were new to quilting, learning collaboratively while building community through storytelling.
 Their work laid the foundation for what would later grow into The Memory Collectors Storytelling Project.